ccinkosky/cinko-dev-stash/README.md

  * key - the key of the cahced object.
  * value - the value of the cached objeect.
  * type - the type for the stored value.
  * expires - the date the cached object expires (as a unix timestamp).
+Default: 'no-expire'
  * seconds - the seconds value from when the cached item was stored.
+Default: 'no-expire'
  * refresh - the refresh function.
+Default: false
  *
  * Note: full is not required.
 When left out, just the value will be returned.
  * Note: if nothing is found, (boolean) false is returned.